Skip to content ↓

 English in Key Stage 1 and Key Stage 2

-English is based on books from Year 1 – Year 6.
+English is based on books from Nursery – Year 6.
 The book itself, or themes from the book, are used to drive activities where objectives from the curriculum are met in composition, spelling, grammar and punctuation.

 ‘Books as Hooks’ captures the children’s imagination and encourages them to become fluent, thoughtful and creative writers.